IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 ### MongoDb repository query improvements

-Improved the MongoDb repository pattern to have better LINQ Support.
+Improved the MongoDb repository pattern to have better LINQ support.

 The following LINQ methods have been added:

 ```csharp
 Task<IPagedList<TDomain>> FindAllAsync(
     int pageNo,
     int pageSize,